DuffyTJ89/Go-Problems-Sheet-Quick/README.md

 ## Running the tests

->Write and save a file with the .go extension.\n
+>Write and save a file with the .go extension.

->Open cmd, Cmder or GitBash in the folder \n
+>Open cmd, Cmder or GitBash in the folder

->Type Go run "filename" e.g Go Run test.go. \n
+>Type Go run "filename" e.g Go Run test.go.

 >You can also build an executable by using the Go Build command in the same way.

 ## Authors